 |Transport mechanism||The transport mechanism for food and water occurs through simple diffusion||The transport mechanism for food and water occurs by the diffusion, active and passive transport methods|

-Unicellular organisms: These can define as the living-organisms, which possess a single cell only to perform different life processes or cellular activities in the cytoplasm itself.
-It includes prokaryotic organisms like bacteria and archaea, and eukaryotic organisms like protozoa, unicellular algae and unicellular fungi.
+They refer to the living organisms, which possess a single cell only to perform different life processes or cellular activities in the cytoplasm.
+It includes prokaryotic organisms like bacteria and archaea and eukaryotic organisms like protozoa, unicellular algae and yeasts.

-Multicellular organisms: These can define as the living-organisms, which possess multiple cells with distinct cell organelles to perform separate cellular activities or different life processes inside a body.
+They refer to living organisms, which possess multiple cells with distinct cell organelles that perform separate cellular activities or different life processes within a body.
 It only includes eukaryotic organisms like insects, animals, birds, human etc.

 Key Differences Between Unicellular and Multicellular Organisms

-- Unicellular organisms are single-celled, having a small size, whereas multicellular organisms are large-sized, containing multiple cells.
+- Unicellular organisms appear small and single-celled, whereas multicellular organisms are large-sized, containing multiple cells.

 - The cell arrangement of unicellular organisms is incomplex than the multicellular organisms.

-- Unicellular organisms are microscopic only evident under the microscope, whereas multicellular organisms are macroscopic, i.e. detectable with the naked eye.
+- Unicellular organisms are microscopic, i.e. only evident under the microscope, whereas multicellular organisms are macroscopic, i.e. detectable with the naked eye.

-- Unicellular organisms include microorganisms of both prokaryotic (bacteria, archaea, etc.) and eukaryotic (Protozoa, unicellular algae, unicellular fungi, etc.) cell type.
-In contrast, human, animal, plant etc. are the members of multicellular eukaryotic cell type.
+- Unicellular organisms include microorganisms of both prokaryotic (bacteria, archaea, etc.) and eukaryotic (protozoa, unicellular algae, unicellular fungi, etc.) cell type.
+In contrast, human, animal, higher and lower plants have a multicellular eukaryotic cell type.

-- The division of labour in unicellular organisms is only limited to the organelle level, while in multicellular organisms it is specified to cellular, tissue and organ system level.
+- The division of labour in unicellular organisms is limited to the organelle level, while it is specified to cellular, tissue, and organ system levels in multicellular organisms.

-- Due to single-cell and high workload, the unicellular organisms have a shorter life span and lower operational efficiency in comparison to the multicellular species.
+- Due to single-cell and high workload, the unicellular organisms have a shorter life span and lower operational efficiency than the multicellular species.

 - Unicellular organisms generally do not undergo cell differentiation, except unicellular yeasts.
-Oppositely multicellular organisms undergo specific cell division to form differentiated cells, which can mediate particular tasks.
+Oppositely, multicellular organisms undergo specific cell division to form differentiated cells, mediating particular tasks within a living system.

-- The members with multiple cell-type, lose the regeneration ability over a period of cell growth and differentiation or cells ageing.
-Oppositely, unicellular organisms are immortal by showing a considerable tendency of regeneration.
+- The members with multiple cell-type lose the regeneration ability over a period of cell growth and differentiation or cell ageing.
+Oppositely, unicellular organisms are immortal, as they have a considerable tendency of regenerating themselves.

-- Both single and multi-celled organisms comprise of a functional unit of life, known as “Cells”.
+- Both single and multi-celled organisms originate from a functional unit of life, known as “Cells”.

 - The presence of plasma membrane and cytoplasm occurs in both types.

-- Both the organisms share a similar feature by containing DNA and ribosomes for the gene expression.
+- Both the organisms share a similar feature by containing DNA and ribosomes for gene expression.

-- The process of cell division typically occurs in both the types commonly through mitosis or meiosis.
+- The process of cell division typically occurs in both types, commonly through mitosis or meiosis.